 However, risk factors vary by the type of esophagitis.
 For example:

 - Taking nonsteroidal anti-inflammatory drugs (NSAIDs), corticosteroids or antibiotics increases the risk for drug-induced esophagitis.
-According to the Food and Drug Administration (FDA), the risks of NSAIDs include stomach and gastrointestinal problems when taken frequently; their use and that of antibiotics has been linked to esophagitis.
-(36, 37)
+According to the Food and Drug Administration (FDA), the risks of NSAIDs include stomach and gastrointestinal problems when taken frequently; cases of esophagitis caused by NSAID use, and also that of antibiotics, can occur.
+(38, 39)

 Traditional medical treatment of esophagitis includes both over-the-counter (OTC) and prescription medications.
 Most physicians will also recommend lifestyle changes and solutions to help you minimize your symptoms naturally (see below).
 In serious cases, treatment of esophagitis strictures and esophageal narrowing may require surgery.

 Generally, the type of medical treatment you receive will depend on the specific diagnosis you have.
 (40)